 Talking on Twitter, though, is something completely different.
 It is a fast-paced place where people share ideas, parts of sentences, quotes from others, etc. At first glance, it might look a bit hectic, almost like a bar, but that’s where the charm lies with Twitter.

 For a lot of people hitting that publish or Tweet button might feel a bit scary at first, give yourself some time though.

 Try using the search function of Twitter to search for people talking about words that you use in your business as well and start engaging or Tweeting with them.
 Getting yourself familiar with sending out tweets.

-Let’s first start with the basics; a Tweet is a message that you posted on the network.
-It can contain either some text, pictures, a GIF and/or a video or a combination of these.
+Let’s first start with the basics; a Tweet is a message that you post on the network.
+It can contain text, pictures, a GIF and/or a video, or a combination of these.

 @replies and mentions

 When you see someone else posting something interesting, you can send a reply to that person, or if you want to talk to people directly, you can send an @reply to them.
 The @reply is a public message that mentions the Twitter username of the person you’re replying to or sending a Tweet towards.